spanglerbrennen-prog/Carpenter-Brut---Leather-Terror---Exegesis/README.md

 ## 0. Preface: Why I'm Writing This

-On the evening of November 20, 2025, four days after being discharged from an involuntary psychiatric stay, I sat in my living room in Little Rock, Arkansas, put on headphones, and listened to Carpenter Brut's "Leather Terror" front to back, once.
+On the evening of November 20, 2025, one day after being discharged from an involuntary psychiatric stay, I sat in my living room in Little Rock, Arkansas, put on headphones, and listened to Carpenter Brut's "Leather Terror" front to back, once.

 On paper, that sounds like nothing.